ocean-archives/ocean-archives.github.io/README.md

   * [Video](https://youtu.be/nIQxssTuWCw?t=810)

 #### Ballast System
-* Ballast control include pneumatic failsafe.
+* Ballast control include pneumatic and hand-pump failsafes.
 * Ballast also releases if occupants rock the ship, or, a pneumatic pump can be activated to knock the weights free.
 * Lines securing the ballasts are designed to fall apart after 24 hours to automatically surface the sub.
+* Drop weight controller
+  * Upgraded in 2021.
+[Instagram post (Removed)](https://www.instagram.com/p/CWYo5FhsS2Q/)
+  * Weight dropped by actuator.
 * Variable Ballast Tanks
+  * Designed to be used if the actuator fails.
   * Buoyancy bag located at the top of the Titan, straddling the pressure hull.
 [Instagram](https://www.instagram.com/p/B--ds_tls29/)
-* Drop weight controller
-  * Upgraded in 2021.
-[Instagram post (Removed)](https://www.instagram.com/p/CWYo5FhsS2Q/)
+  * The bag is inflated by a black high pressure tank located in the tail.
+[Explanation on Youtube](https://youtu.be/uD5SUDFE6CA?t=1249)

 #### Fairing
 * Glass fiber shell composite pieces for free-flooding outer shell.